A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Discussion and Conclusion

 There are a number of limitations of the work reported.
-First, we did not distinguish between various types of negative samples (i.e., failed target-disease clinical trials) in the collected data.
+First, we only used gene target embeddings learned from the knowledge graph as side information, the embeddings for diseases are not incorporated in the tensor factorisation framework.
+This is mainly due to the fact that the drug discovery-oriented knowledge graph we have used in this analysis, Hetionet, uses a different disease ontology than the ones in Open Targets and PharmaProjects, and therefore has a rather small number of diseases (137 in total) - as a result, many diseases in our data tensor do not have corresponding embeddings.
+An obvious approach to address this would be to select or build a larger knowledge graph that contains all the diseases in the tensor and then generate the disease embeddings and use as the disease side information in the proposed framework.
+Second, we did not distinguish between various types of negative samples (i.e., failed gene target-disease clinical trials) in the collected data.
 In reality, the data negativeness is highly variable – multiple reasons could be responsible for the failure of a clinical trial: drug safety (toxicology or clinical safety), drug efficacy (failure to achieve sufficient efficacy), pharmacokinetics/pharmacodynamics (PK/PD), commercial benefits, company strategy, etc \cite{morgan2018impact}.
 These complex scientific and non-scientific factors make it difficult to obtain the true negative samples.
 In the future it would therefore be helpful to take this into consideration and classify the negative samples in the training set.
-Second, we treated all the positive samples, i.e., successful clinical trials, equally important in the training, however in practice, there exists some data that is more trustworthy than others.
+Moreover, we treated all the positive samples, i.e., successful clinical trials, equally important in the training, however in practice, there exists some data that is more trustworthy than others.
 Hence, it would be important to take this into account when training the model by assigning different weights to different positive data points and penalise more if the model predicts the highly weighted data incorrectly.
-Third, in our framework we only used side information for targets, it would be helpful in the future to exploit disease and evidence side information such as disease similarities, via embeddings learned from knowledge graphs.